Dr. Lonnie G. Johnson

 Julian Bell

-Julian is a mechanical engineer with more than a decade's experience in advanced technology development across robotics, additive manufacturing, and precision engineering.
-Before coming to JTEC, he directed the Rapid Prototyping Laboratory for the UPS Advanced Technology Group; developed novel metal additive manufacturing technologies at Desktop Metal; and designed robotic platforms for neuromuscular rehabilitation therapy at Barrett Medical.
+As VP of Engineering at JTEC Energy, Julian translates the core technologies developed and refined by the JTEC team into complete products optimized to meet JTEC Customers’ needs.
+He brings more than a decade's experience in advanced technology development across robotics, additive manufacturing, and precision engineering to his work at JTEC.
+In previous roles, he directed the Rapid Prototyping Laboratory for the UPS Advanced Technology Group; developed novel metal additive manufacturing technologies at Desktop Metal; and designed robotic platforms for neuromuscular rehabilitation therapy at Barrett Medical.
 He holds a S.M. in Mechanical Engineering from MIT, and a B.S. in Engineering from Swarthmore College.

 Julian Bell